Hi, what do you want to do?

 What Happened to Mya

 Middle schoolers research the symptoms and treatments of diabetes.
-For this diabetes lesson, students explore the topic and share their findings through a case study.
+In this diabetes lesson, students explore the topic and share their findings through a case study.
 Several extensive activities are also suggested.

 Curated OER